-- a) walls insulated on the interior shall use the opaque wall values when determining $U{\text{bgwt}}$ , - b) walls insulated on the exterior shall use a target U-factor of U=0.061 for $U{bgwt}$ , - c) those portions of below grade walls and footings that are more than 10 feet below grade, and not included in the gross exterior wall area, need not be included when determining $A{bgwt}$ and $A{bgw}$ . - 2.
-Concrete Masonry Walls: If the area weighted heat capacity of the total opaque above grade wall is a minimum of 9.0 Btu/ft2 °F, then the U-factor may be increased to 0.19 for interior insulation and 0.25 for integral and exterior insulation for insulation position as defined in Chapter 2.
-Individual walls with heat capacities less than 9.0 Btu/ft2 °F and below grade walls shall meet opaque wall requirements listed above.
-Glazing shall comply with the following:
+- a) walls insulated on the interior shall use the opaque wall values when determining U{bgwt} , - b) walls insulated on the exterior shall use a target U-factor of U=0.061 for U{bgwt} , - c) the calculations shall include the first 10 feet of walls below grade.
+(Those portions of below grade walls and footings that are more than 10 feet below grade shall not be included in the gross exterior wall area and shall not be included when determining A{bowt} and A{bowt}. - 2.
+Concrete and Masonry Walls: If the area weighted heat capacity of the total opaque above grade wall is a minimum of 9.0 Btu/ft2 °F, then the U-factor may be increased to 0.123 maximum, or minimum additional R-7.6 continuous insulation uninterrupted by framing. - --Individual walls with heat capacities less than 9.0 Btu/ft2 °F and below grade walls shall meet opaque wall requirements listed above. - --Glazing shall comply with the glazing requirements listed above. - 3.
+Roof Types: A roof over attic is where the roof structure has at least 30 inches clear distance from the top of the bottom chord of a truss or ceiling joist to the underside of the sheathing at the roof ridge, and the ceiling is attached to the ceiling joist or the bottom of the truss or ceiling joist.
+Anything else is considered all other roofs. - 4.
+SHGC (Solar Heat Gain Coefficient per Section 1312.2): May substitute Maximum Shading Coefficient (SC) for SHGC (See Chapter 2 for definition of Shading Coefficient). - 5.
+Radiant Floors: Where insulation is required under the entire slab, radiant floors shall use a minimum of R-10 insulation or F=0.55 maximum.
+Where insulation is not required under the entire slab, radiant floors shall use R-10 perimeter insulation according to Section 1311.6 or F=0.78 maximum.